About this listing

 There is a post office, a corner shop and several delicious take outs literally around the corner, and a park at the end of the road.
 We're a very short (five minutes) walk from the Bristol climbing centre, St Werburghs city farm and the Better Food Company, an award winning organic supermarket.
 Within ten-fifteen minutes walk you'll find Cabot Circus (city centre shopping area with Cinema de Lux), Montpelier/Stokes Croft and St Andrews park/Glos Rd, perhaps the country's longest road of independent shops.

 We're just off the M32 and about a mile from the central bus station, so very convenient and easy to find.
-We are close to three local bus lines - 5, 25 and 70.
-The 5/25 bus stops around the corner, goes straight through the city centre and continues on towards the UWE Bower Ashton campus.
+We are close to two local bus lines - the 5 and 70.
+The 5 bus stops around the corner, goes straight to the city centre.
 In the other direction it passes the Eastville Shopping Centre (Tescos, Ikea, etc) and onto Horfield.
 The 70 bus is a short walk up Ashley Down Hill and runs through the centre to Temple Meads.
 We are a 12 minute walk to the Montpelier train station, which goes to Bristol Temple Meads in one direction and Clifton Down in the other (handy for Whiteladies Rd, the University and the BBC).
 The University of Bristol is less than 2 miles or a 35 minute walk away.
 Despite being so close to the action, our street is surprisingly quiet and there is plenty of free on-street parking nearby.